zdenda-online/dxcrypto/README.md

 DXCrypto: Easy Java Cryptography
 ================================
-Simple Java library for cryptography (hashing and encryption) built purely on Java SE (no transitive dependencies).
+Simple Java library for cryptography (hashing and encryption) built purely on Java SE without transitive dependencies.

 I created this library because I was tired of object initializations of existing Java APIs.
 In many cases, a lot simplier API is needed.
-This library provides higher abstraction built on existing *java.security* and *javax.crypto* packages.
+This library provides higher level abstraction over existing *java.security* and *javax.crypto* packages.

 If you find any issue or you would like to contribute, feel free to contact me (contact in POM).